-Until negotiations have been finalised, we can’t know the degree to which Brexit will affect the IT sector within the UK’s financial services industry.
-However, organisations are already preparing for the potential scenarios that could arise and, in the face of uncertainty, are planning for every eventuality.
+Until negotiations have been finalized, we can’t know the degree to which Brexit will affect the IT sector within the UK’s financial services industry.
+However, organizations are already preparing for the potential scenarios that could arise and, in the face of uncertainty, are planning for every eventuality.
 Many businesses will follow through with their Brexit plans regardless of the political outcome because they need to ensure stability and continuity of service for their customers.
 While there are lots of issues to be considered, our work at Cutover is concerned with supporting businesses across a few key areas, including software and infrastructure transitions, regulation and audit and change management planning and execution.

 UK vs. EU Banking Regulations

 The UK’s “passporting” rights are those by which UK financial services firms are currently able to sell their services across the EU.
 If these rights are lost completely after Brexit, UK financial firms - or foreign financial firms with bases in the UK - will no longer be able to operate these services to the EU out of the UK.
 They would instead need to establish subsidiaries within the EU.
 This will require a huge number of technical and operational changes to set up operations in new geographies, migrate people and data and comply with various regulatory bodies.

 With the prime minister stating that she will not try to keep the UK as a member of the single market after Brexit, it is likely that this will be the case.
 However, with hope for regulatory equivalence, a situation in which the EU would acknowledge a UK regulatory regime as good as its own, UK-based financial firms could be allowed to continue operating as they do now in Europe.